iotaledger/introduction-docs/docs/guides/token_migration.md

 ##### Migration address

 As mentioned above, a migration bundle must have as its single destination/output address a migration address.
-A migration address is in essence an EdDSA address (to which you hold the keys on the new network) encoded in a legacy tryte address.
+A migration address is, in essence, an EdDSA address (to which you hold the keys on the new network) encoded in a legacy tryte address.
 You can create such an address in the following way:

 - Compute the [BLAKE2b-256](https://tools.ietf.org/html/rfc7693) hash `H` of your Ed25519 address `A` (this address is the one you control in the new network; note that an Ed25519 address is the Blake2b-256 hash of your Ed25519 public key).